stiglers-eponym/BeamerPresenter/INSTALL.md

 * My personal impression is that in most cases MuPDF produces better-looking slides than Poppler.
 * Some features are only supported by Poppler and not by MuPDF.
 For example, the command `\sound{title}{filename}` in LaTeX beamer's multimedia package will only work with Poppler (workaround for MuPDF: use `\movie` instead of `\sound`).
 * Enabling both Poppler and MuPDF at compile time is not recommended.
-For some documents this might cause program crashes.
+For some documents this leads to a crash of BeamerPresenter.
 * Qt PDF provides very limited features.
 Only use it as a fallback if MuPDF and Poppler cannot be used.
 Qt PDF requires a recent version of Qt (≥5.14 or ≥6.3).
 * MuPDF produces a larger package size.
 For some Linux distributions, using MuPDF from official repositories leads to very large packages (>20MB).
 Building MuPDF manually can significantly reduce the package size (use options like `XCFLAGS+=' -DTOFU -DTOFU_CJK -DTOFU_SIL -DFZ_ENABLE_JS=0'`).